eric-mxrtin/go-web-crawler/README.md

 - Generates embeddings using OpenAI API
 - Stores data in MongoDB with upsert operations

-### 🔍 BFS-like Link Traversal
+### 🔍 Link Traversal

-The scraper uses a breadth-first search approach to discover episode links:

-1. Starts from the pilot episode page
-2. Traverses episode tables in the wiki structure
-3. Extracts links using CSS selectors
-4. Resolves relative URLs to absolute URLs
-5. Limits traversal to prevent infinite loops
+The crawler is currently targeted, meaning:

+1. All URls are extracted from a seed URL before crawling
+2. No link discovery during crawling

 ### 🤖 Robots.txt Compliance